gr3chk/tetragon/docs/content/en/docs/concepts/udp-output.md

 ## Event Format

 Events are sent as JSON over UDP, with each event on a separate line.
-The format is identical to the JSON export format used by the file exporter.
+The format is identical to the JSON export format used by other exporters.

 Example event:
 ```json